emrahhakanagan/Online_Buy-Sell_Platform_EHA/README.md

 - **Freemarker**: Template engine for generating email content and rendering views.
 - **PostgreSQL**: Database for storing user and product information.
 - **Maven**: Build automation tool.
+- **JUnit 5**: Used for unit testing the application.
+- **Mockito**: Framework for creating mocks in unit tests.
+- **MockMvc**: Used for testing Spring MVC controllers.
+- **JaCoCo**: Java code coverage tool used to measure the percentage of code executed during tests.

 ## Getting Started